 The issuance of a patent is not conclusive as to its inventorship, scope, validity or enforceability, and our patents may be challenged in the courts or patent offices in the United States and abroad.
 Such challenges may result in loss of exclusivity or in patent claims being narrowed, invalidated or held unenforceable, which could limit our ability to stop others from using or commercializing similar or identical technology and products, or limit the duration of the patent protection of our technology and product candidates.
-Given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
-As a result, our intellectual property may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.

-Furthermore, we may develop, acquire or license intellectual property rights that have been generated through the use of U.S. government funding.
-As a result, the U.S. government may have certain rights, or march-in rights, to such patent rights and technology.
-The U.S. government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
-The U.S. government also has the right to take title to these inventions if the grant recipient fails to disclose the invention to the government or fails to file an application to register the intellectual property within specified time limits.
-In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
+Furthermore, we may develop, acquire or license intellectual property rights that have been generated through the use of Dutch or U.S. government funding.
+As a result, the Dutch or U.S. government may have certain rights, or march-in rights, to such patent rights and technology.
+Typically, the government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
+In certain circumstances, the government may also have the right to take title to these inventions if the grant recipient fails to disclose the invention to the government or fails to file an application to register the intellectual property within specified time limits.
+In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the country.
 Any exercise by the government of such rights could harm our competitive position, business, financial condition, results of operations and prospects.

 We may also be subject to claims challenging the inventorship or ownership of our patents and other intellectual property.
 It is possible that we do not perfect our ownership of all patents, patent applications and other intellectual property, including that we do not identify all inventors, or identify incorrect inventors, which may lead to claims disputing inventorship or ownership of our patents, patent applications or other intellectual property by former employees or other third parties or that we do not establish an unbroken chain of title from inventors to us.
 Errors in inventorship or ownership can sometimes also impact priority claims.
 If we were to lose ability to claim priority for certain patent filings, intervening art or other events may preclude us from issuing patents.
 Litigation may be necessary to defend against these and other claims challenging inventorship or ownership.
-If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights.
-Such an outcome could significantly harm our business, financial condition, results of operations and prospects.